Common questions about Orthogonal-Based Upper Cervical Chiropractic Care, and about Life In Alignment Chiropractic?

 Many patients note that they can actually see the difference in their posture before and after the adjustment, and Dr. Ward will coach you on identifying the signs that your own posture is changing, showing when you might need an upper cervical chiropractic adjustment.

-While Dr. Ward does receive referrals from medical doctors, doctors of osteopathy, physician’s assistants, dentists, nurses, massage therapists, and other body workers, referral is not necessary to seek a consultation with Dr. Ward.
+While Dr. Ward does receive referrals from medical doctors, doctors of osteopathy, physician’s assistants, dentists, nurses, massage therapists, and other bodyworkers, a referral is not necessary to seek a consultation with Dr. Ward.

-Of course the highest compliment to our practice is when one of our patient’s refers a family member of friend in for a consultation.
+Of course the highest compliment to our practice is when one of our patients refers a family member or friend in for a consultation.

 We often speak with patients who have very powerful and positive experiences with this care who want to refer family and friends from outside our area in Auburn Hills, or Southeast Michigan.
 They can get frustrated when discovering that there are very few upper cervical chiropractors.